dkuanyshbaev/carbon-assets/pallets/carbon-assets/README.md

 ### Terminology

 * **Custodian:** The Evercity manager.
 Only custodian can mint created carbon asset.
+Can be set in Genesis Config or by Sudo `set_custodian`.
 * **Carbon Asset burning:** Burn of tokenized carbon asset.
 The owner recieves Burn Certificate.
 * **BurnCertificate:**  The storage of amount of carbon assets burned per `AccountId` per `AssetId`.